Not All Languages Are Created Equal in LLMs: Improving Multilingual Capability by Cross-Lingual-Thought Prompting

+Among these benchmarks, MGSM, XCOPA, XNLI, PAWS-X, and MKQA are parallel, \ie the instances are semantics-equivalent across each language.
 For all benchmarks, we report the results on the test sets using all instances (Table~\ref{tab:basic-prompt}), except for XL-Sum and FLORES-200, where we only sample 250 and 200 examples respectively to show the trend of generation performance.
 In the few-shot setting, we randomly choose examples from the development set if they have, otherwise, we translate the English training set into corresponding languages to construct several examples.